How To Put A Manipulator In Their Place (And Disarm Them)

 10 Ways to Put a Manipulator in Their Place

-Perhaps you have a coworker or boss who is a skilled manipulator.
-Or maybe there is a family member, spouse, or adult child who uses manipulation tactics to get their way with you or other family members.
+Sometimes the manipulator in our life is a boss or coworker.
+Other times, it’s a family member, spouse, or adult child who uses manipulation tactics to get their way with you and other family members.

 For those situations, there are techniques you can employ to disarm the manipulators in your life.

 1. Take a step back.
 Literally.

-One way to disarm a master manipulator is to take several steps back when someone is trying to use physical proximity to pressure you to do something you don’t want to do.
+When someone is trying to use physical proximity to pressure you to do something you don’t want to do, take several steps back and reset the conversation.

 2. Make eye contact.

 It’s referred to as the hypnotic gaze, which is when someone sets their focus on you in an intense way that is designed to test boundaries.

 If you feel like someone is trying to manipulate you via intimidation, give a firm “No” and maintain steady eye contact as you do it.

 3. Call them out.

 If someone is gaslighting you or trying to bait you into an unwinnable argument, it is within your power not to participate.

 You can say things like:

 - “If we aren’t going to have an honest discussion about this, we can’t talk.”

-- “You’re bringing up things irrelevant to this conversation to get me angry, and I’m not doing it.”
+- “You’re bringing up things that are irrelevant to this conversation to get me angry, and I’m not doing it.”

 - “You’re asking me to do extra on this project.
 Why would I do that?”

 - “I think you’re bringing this up to start a fight, so I’m ending this conversation.”

 Manipulators will ramp up their tactics in the face of pushback, but that’s how you know you’re taking back your power.
 They hate it and will lash out, but if you hold firm, they can’t take advantage of you.

 4. Stay emotionally neutral when dealing with them.